What is Ethereum 2?

 What is staking?

-What are the rewards of staking ETH?
+What are the rewards associated with staking ETH?

-Are there risks staking ETH?
+Are there risks associated with staking ETH?

 Is there a staking minimum and maximum?

 There are no minimums to stake on Coinbase.
-There is a maximum amount of ETH that each customer can stake to help manage network limits.
+There is a maximum amount of ETH that each user can stake to help manage network limits.
 This maximum amount will change over time and is not specific to your individual account.